-I’m using original material such as lecture reports, newspaper cuttings, and papers submitted to the Society’s journal, the Scottish Geographical Magazine.
-Sometimes I’m unearthing little nuggets of brilliance as if they dropped from the lips of these explorers only yesterday.
-It’s a lovely thing, getting to spend a little bit of time with each of these people – I almost feel as if I am walking a few miles in their company, and this book will allow me to share my findings with you.
+I’ve used original material such as lecture reports, newspaper cuttings, and papers submitted to the Society’s journal, the Scottish Geographical Magazine.
+I’ve unearthed little nuggets of brilliance as if they dropped from the lips of these explorers only yesterday.
+It’s a lovely thing, getting to spend a little bit of time with each of these people – I almost feel as if I am walking a few miles in their company, and this book allows me to share my findings with you.

-Here are just a few of the explorers who will be featured in the book:
+Here are just a few of the explorers who feature in the book:

 - Fridtjof Nansen

 - Sir Alan Cobham

 “…an immense hippo rose up on the grass alongside, about six feet from us… and grunted the news of our arrival to his companions, who also rose up, and strolled through the grass with the flowing grace of Pantechnicon vans.”

 Mary Kingsley, ‘Travels on the Western Coast of Equatorial Africa’, Scottish Geographical Magazine (1896)